Find the perfect hotel in ...

 Montreal, the largest city in Quebec, began as an outpost of French exploration.
 Today it is a metropolitan mosaic of cultures.
 Founded in 1642 as a mission, cobblestone streets, cafes, and French architecture still enliven its Old Port (Vieux-Port) along the St. Lawrence River.

-Spreading across its gentle slopes, its glass towers, major universities, the vast greenery of Mount Royal park, and 4 million residents make Montreal a popular city for conventions.
-As do 16,000 hotel rooms downtown!
+Spreading across its gentle slopes are townhouses, glass towers, major universities, and the vast greenery of Mount Royal park.
+Over 4 million residents call the Montreal metro area home.
+With 16,000 hotel rooms downtown, it is also a popular city for conventions!

 Insider Travel Tips